JoyAcharjeePhi/Proj_1_Insurance_data/README.md

 End-to-end insurance risk analysis using Databricks (PySpark), Power BI, and Copilot Studio.
 As the Copilot Studio agent built is i trial version, cannot share the code.
 But will share the Prompt I used.
-For more details of the agent built, refer my linkedin profile.
+For more details of the agent built, refer my linkedin profile. medical_insurance.csv is the raw data file.
+Please note- As the premium is very less in the original file, I multiplied it by 100 to bring it at par with the expense or claims amount.